-The 29th World Congress on Controversies in Obstetrics, Gynecology and Infertility (COGI), which will take place in November 2021 will apply for accreditated by the European Accreditation Council for Continuing Medical Education (EACCME).
+31st World Congress on Controversies in Obstetrics, Gynecology and Infertility (COGI) Vienna, Austria, will submit application for accreditation by the European Accreditation Council for Continuing Medical Education (EACCME®).

-The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.net
+The EACCME® is an institution of the European Union of Medical Specialists (UEMS), www.uems.eu.

 The CME accreditation is valid for the main congress program only and does not cover the company-sponsored symposia.